FraGag/feeds-to-pocket/README.md

 <b>Feeds to Pocket</b> marks it as "processed"
 and will not send it again.

+### Assigning tags to feeds

+You can assign tags to feeds.
+When a new entry is pushed to Pocket, it will be assigned the tags that were set on the feed the entry comes from.

+To do this, pass the `--tags` option to the `add` subcommand.
+You can do this while adding a new feed or for an existing feed
+(then it will *replace* the list of tags for that feed).
+The `--tags` option is followed by a comma-separated list of tags.

+    $ feeds-to-pocket ~/feeds-to-pocket.yaml add --tags comics,xkcd https://xkcd.com/atom.xml

 ### Scheduling

 <b>Feeds to Pocket</b> doesn't have any built-in scheduling mechanisms.